gaara4896/BookFinderAndroid/Artifacts.md

 ### Online survey Test Run

-*Question*
+***Question***

   1. Age

   1. Job
       - Student
       - Lecturer
       - Doctor
       - Engineer
       - Other

   1. How often you read books?
       - Very rare
       - Once per month
       - Once per week
       - 3 times per week
       - 5 times per week
       - Everyday

   1. Average number of books you buy per year

   1. What are the types of book you normally read?
       - Philantrophy
       - Philosophy
       - IT
       - Finance
       - Business
       - Entrepreneurship
+      - Novel
       - Other

   1. What are the reason you buy books?
       - Self enrichment
       - Work
       - Friend recommendation
       - Other

   1. Medium of buying books
       - Physical bookstore
       - Online
       - Bookfair
+      - Other

   1. Ever face problem in finding cheapest books
       - Yes
       - Neutral
       - No

   1. How likely you will use a book finding app if there exist one
       - Very likely
       - Likely
       - Neutral
       - Not likely
       - Very not likely

 #### Observation from Test run